vackosar/vackosar.github.io/_drafts/2022-04-10-googles-pathways-language-model-and-chain-of-thought.md

 ![PaLM chain of thought prompting new SOTA on GSM8K, MAWPS, SVAMP, and StrategyQA](/images/palm-chain-of-though-prompting-results.png)

-## Explanations
+## Explanation Using Chain-of-Thought Prompting
-- Right reasons for the answer?
+- right reasons for the answer?
-- even desired output
+- interpretability may be desired output
-- 2-shot prompting with greedy decoding
+- 2-shot prompting with greedy decoding (deterministic)
 - not in paper: I added GPT-3, results with zero-temperature
 - average airplane speed 460 – 575 mph